 Families that wish to purchase school lunch for their children must register beforehand so that our meal-service team can anticipate demand.
-By the 25th of the previous month, a signup form for the upcoming month will be sent out Parent Square (e.g., October's menu sign up will be released by September 25).
+We will send by the 25th of the previous month, a signup form for the upcoming month via Parent Square (e.g., October's menu sign up will be released by September 25).

 Complete one form per child per month.
 Those who elect to purchase school lunch, and who do not qualify for free or reduced-price meals through the FARM application, will be billed based on meals consumed.
-Payment will be made through PowerSchool.
-For instructions, see Appendix 6.
+Payment will be made through PowerSchool thru Revtrack For instructions see HERE, Please note that you will need a PowerSchool account to see your balance in Revtrack.